sola-st/wasm-call-graphs/README.md

 ## Extending the Artifact

 Any researchers or developers looking to prototype a static analysis over WebAssembly may benefit from this artifact.
 Our dataset of JS applications that use WebAssembly in the backend is a first of its kind (most papers use PolyBench compiled to WebAssembly) and is important to evaluate new static analyses against, as explained in the paper.
 Additionally, `get-tools-data.py` can easily be extended to evaluate a new call-graph analysis against the different challenges in the microbenchmarks, as well as against the current state-of-the-art.
 Specifically, the following additions would have to be made to extend the script with a new tool:
-1. Add a new function `run_tool` that runs the tool on a WebAssembly binary.
+1. Add a new function `run_tool` that runs the tool on a given WebAssembly binary.
 2. Add a new function `process_tool` that processes the data extracted by the previous function.
 Depending on the output format, this function can utilize calls to `replace_graph_nodes_with_id` or `replace_names_with_internal_ids` to normalize the reachability graph to a standard representation. `get_reachable_funcs_and_edges` or `get_reachable_funcs_from_dot` can then be called to extract the reachable functions from a set of initially reachable functions.

 ## Running Locally